-Collette Andrea (Collette Falk) was born in Brampton Ontario and has grown up in and around the GTA.
-Currently based out of Toronto, she has been actively writing music since the age of 14, exlporing blues, rock, indie, and acoustic musical genres.
+Collette Andrea is an independent singer-songwriter from based out of Toronto, Canada.
+She has been actively writing music since the age of 14, exploring blues, rock, indie, and acoustic musical genres.
 Collette is a self-taught player who first began playing music when she picked up the bass guitar when she was 12.
-It wasn’t until she was in high school when she began learning and playing guitar in her grade ten guitar class.
 Immediately after learning basic chord progressions, Collette began to write music and this is where she also found her voice.“Collette’s guitar playing has grown with time as well and has resulted in a much more experimental sound which is reminiscent of the 70’s psychedelic sound”- (Canadian Beats).
-Her influences range from a variety of artist and genres such as Feist, Cat Power, The Doors, Led Zeppelin, Bessie Smith, Alabama Shakes, and Neil Young.